South Carolina Waterfowl Association

 Justin Grider started working for the South Carolina Waterfowl Association in May of 2013, shortly after finishing a Wildlife Ecology and Management degree at Auburn University.
 His passion for the outdoors developed at an early age while growing up in the foothills of the Appalachians in Northeast Alabama.
 It was there he began developing his love for hunting and fishing.
 Justin’s love for the outdoors led him to pursue a career that allowed him to share his passion for hunting and fishing with others, in hopes that he could help to pass on the hunting and fishing heritage to future generations of outdoorsmen and outdoorswomen.
 His position as Camp Woodie Director of Operations allows him to do just that.
 So, it is with great pride that he accepts and appreciates the opportunity to be an instrumental part in the lives of so many youth.
 He is fortunate enough to have the love and support of his beautiful wife, Hannah, who also loves the outdoors and tolerates his long hours at work and in the field.

 Jonathan Patrick started working for the South Carolina Waterfowl Association in February of 2015.
 He grew up in Clarendon County and has a great love for farming and the outdoors.
 He was previously a counselor at Camp Woodie before getting his Associate's Degree in Applied Science & Natural Resource Management from Central Carolina Technical College.
-JP recently became engaged to Allison Ross.
+JP recently married his wife, Allison, in December 2015.
 He has a great respect for South Carolina Waterfowl Association's goal in maintaining and enhancing South Carolina's natural habitats.